vooolll/facebook4s/README.md

 val facebookClient = FacebookClient("your client id", "your app secret")
 ```

-or you can use types for your advantage:
+or you can use types to your advantage:
 ```scala
 import api.FacebookClient
 import domain.{FacebookClientId, FacebookAppSecret}